SheathedBlade/The-World-of-Luciradis/content/Characters/Rietta Wrynia.md

 ### Magical Combat

 Rietta is very proficient at the manipulation of water, a trait an Avatar of the Navigator would surely possess.
-To further enhance her concentration of her invocations, she wields a custom-made staff, gifted from the senior manawards of the [[Factions of Luciradis#Ferros Republic|Ferros Republic]].
+To further enhance her concentration of her invocations, she wields a custom-made staff from the [[Ferros Republic]], the domain of the elves.
 The below are some of her most notable invocations:
 #### Scalding Flood
 This spell combines the effects of the basic "Create: Fire" and "Create: Water" invocations and improves upon it, shooting out a flood of scalding brine water, burning the target in the process.
 Using this spell in particular is decently draining on the average user, but comes as naturally as breathing for Avatars of the Navigator.